-The Australia-ASEAN Council (AAC) invests in people-to-people links through the Australia-ASEAN Building Relationships through Intercultural Dialogue and Growing Engagement (BRIDGE) School Partnerships program.
+The Australia-ASEAN Council (AAC) has invested in people-to-people links through the Australia-ASEAN Building Relationships through Intercultural Dialogue and Growing Engagement (BRIDGE) School Partnerships program.

-The program was launched in May 2016 and aims to connect teachers, students and school communities with counterparts in South-East Asia to build lifelong partnerships through innovative programs, curriculum resources and networks.
+The program was launched in May 2016, running for four years connecting teachers, students and school communities with counterparts in Southeast Asia to build lifelong partnerships through innovative programs, curriculum resources and networks.

-Teachers participate in professional learning programs that develop cultural knowledge and awareness, improve English and Asian language skills, enhance information and communication technologies skills, and contribute to communities of learners.
+Teachers participated in professional learning programs that developed cultural knowledge and awareness, improved English and Asian language skills, enhanced information and communication technologies skills, and contributed to communities of learners.

 In 2016, the AAC BRIDGE program supported five schools each from Malaysia, Thailand and Vietnam to establish partnerships with 15 Australian schools.
 The program expanded in 2017 to include Singapore, the Philippines and Brunei; and in 2018 included Cambodia, Laos and Myanmar.
 Indonesia has a separate BRIDGE program managed by the Australia-Indonesia Institute.

-The AAC BRIDGE program is delivered by the Asia Education Foundation.
+The AAC BRIDGE program was delivered by the Asia Education Foundation.